schwarzdavid/bootstrap-email/README.md

 template.compileAndSave('<path-to-output>.html');
 ```

+Alternatively use the [Gulp plugin](https://github.com/schwarzdavid/gulp-bootstrap-email) to integrate Bootstrap Email into your templating workflow.

 ## Options

 - `style` _string_ (optional) - Path to css or scss file, which should be inlined.
 Default is `bootstrap-email.scss`
 - `head` _string_ (optional) - Path to css or scss file, which should be injected to `head`.
 Default is `head.scss`
 - `template` _string_ - Path to html file you want to compile.
 Use this option, if you only have one email template.
 - `templates` _array&lt;string&gt;_ - Array with paths to html files you want to compile.
+- `content` _string_ - Pass html template as string.
+By using this option, the `template` and `templates` option will be ignored

 ## Methods